Miloš Vučević: Post-premiership

 After leaving the office of prime minister, Vučević was appointed as an adviser to Aleksandar Vučić regarding regional issues.
 He was present at the European People's Party (EPP) congress in Valencia, where he voted in favour of Manfred Weber as president of the party.
 Later in September 2025, Weber announced that the EPP will discuss the membership of SNS due to their response to the student-led anti-corruption protests.
 A month later, Vučević and Brnabić participated in a meeting with EPP leaders; N1 wrote that it is unlikely that the SNS would be punished.
+In preparations for the 2026 Serbian parliamentary election, Vučević expressed his support for Aleksandar Vučić's possible prime ministerial candidacy.

 Political positions

 Vučević has been described as a populist.
 He is a supporter of Aleksandar Vučić, the president of Serbia and former president of SNS, having described him as a "guarantor of peace and stability" (garant mira i stabilnosti).
 As mayor of Novi Sad, Vučević supported multiculturalist policies.
 In August 2021, he condemned the destruction of a billboard dedicated to Roma victims of the Holocaust.
 He is a self-described anti-fascist.
-Vučević also supports lithium mining.
+Vučević has described lithium mining as a "historical opportunity for Serbia" (istorijska šansa za Srbiju).

 Foreign policy

 As minister of defence, Vučević declared that the government with him as minister favoured a policy of "peace and cooperation" (mira i saradnje).
-Vučević supports military neutrality and cooperation with NATO.
-However, he considers the NATO bombing of Yugoslavia a war crime.
-He also supports increasing defence cooperation with the United States, and the participation of Serbia in United Nations and European Union peacekeeping operations.
+Vučević supports military neutrality, but he does not consider that to be an impediment to cooperation with NATO.
+Nonetheless, he considers the NATO bombing of Yugoslavia a war crime.
+He also supports increasing defence cooperation with the United States, as well as the participation of Serbia in United Nations and European Union peacekeeping operations.
 During his tenure, Serbia participated in missions in Cyprus, Lebanon, Central African Republic, Middle East, and Somalia.
 He also prioritised cooperation with KFOR.
 Vučević expressed support for the economic strengthening of the Serbian Army.
 He supports the reintroduction of mandatory military conscription.

 Vučević is in favour of Serbia's accession to the European Union, at the same time claiming that Serbia cannot become its member by "being humiliated and ashamed, because then it will never be a good member of the EU" (tako što će biti ponižena i postiđena, jer onda nikada neće biti dobar član EU).
 He opposes introducing sanctions against Russia related to the invasion of Ukraine, but supports the territorial integrity of Ukraine.
 Vučević supported the Open Balkan initiative.

 Regarding Kosovo, Vučević opposes its independence, calling it the "state-forming DNA of our people and our country".
 However, he supports negotiating with the government of Kosovo.
 Vučević has praised the "pragmatic" approach of the United States towards Kosovo.